 “Municipal governments have strict zoning regulations for the construction of cell towers, often stating that large parcels of land must be used.”

 Now that wireless carriers need increased capacity and better indoor coverage to meet growing consumer demand, they are starting to focus more closely on residential areas.
 Carriers are now building sites between their existing sites – a process commonly called “infill.”

-The challenge wireless carriers are faced with is that many zoning ordinances have outright prohibitions against wireless towers in residential areas or require that large parcels be allocated to accommodate the “fall zone” of a communication tower.
+Wireless carriers are faced with a significant challenge; many zoning ordinances have outright prohibitions against wireless towers in residential areas or require that large parcels be allocated to accommodate the “fall zone” of a communication tower.
 This has triggered many carriers to find innovative solutions to meeting consumer demand in residential areas.
 In some cases, they deploy stealth towers and other camouflage technologies to better “hide” towers.
-Other times, they deploy DAS networks and/ or small cell technologies.
+Other times, they deploy DAS networks and/or small cell technologies.

-In our years of experience, both as a site acquisition agent for the wireless carriers and as a consultant for hundreds of churches and municipalities, these larger parcels are often churches or schools.
+In our years of experience, both as site acquisition agents for the wireless carriers and as consultants for hundreds of churches and municipalities, these larger parcels are often churches or schools.
 Because of their unique locations and larger parcel size, churches and school properties are often excellent locations for cell towers.
 Unfortunately, because of the aforementioned NIMBY effect, they are often contentious ones as well.

 Ironically, wireless carriers prefer not to have school district cell towers because of many parents’ fears about potential health risks of cell towers.
 It is difficult to predict whether a proposed school district cell tower will upset local residents and parents and as a result, wireless carriers will often look to other properties before they consider building a school district tower.